Loop

 Summary

-Loops in Wave are designed for coherent handling of condition-based or count-based repeat operations.
+Loops in Wave are designed to naturally express both condition-based and count-based iterations.